alex-rk86/redmine-jira-import/README.md

 ```

-Installing required gems with bundler
+Installing ruby and required gems with bundler

 for Ubuntu: